Xiradorn/xdojonavbar/README.md

 * in some cases, the board cache needs to be cleared

 **Style Support:**
-Currently it perfectly work on prosilver.
+Currently it perfectly work on prosilver and prosilver Special Edition.
 Other style will be probably added in future.

 **Permissions:**
-Works with normal bbcode permission
+-

 Thank you so much for all your suggestions.